-Please report any change of address, telephone or any other pertinent information to the school office as soon as it is known.
+Please report any change of address, telephone or any other pertinent information via FinalForms and to the school office as soon as it is known.

 III.
 Class Rosters

 At the beginning of each school year a roster will be prepared for each classroom.
 Each class roster will be available upon request to parents of students enrolled in that classroom.